jundalisay/sp/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 ---

-## Supply and Demand Together

-We combine both curves to come up with a Supply and Demand model.
+We combine both Supply and Demand curves to come up with a Supply and Demand model.

-### Samuelson's Version
+## Samuelson's Version

 Samuelson justifies the unnatural supply curve with buying and selling through an auctioneer scenario.
 This is the same sophistical technique used by Jevons and Marshall, in their attempt to justify equilibrium.